 Layer Your Clothing – Start with at least three layers of clothing.
 You can help to regulate your body’s temperature by adding or removing different layers of clothing.
 Use wool or material that wicks moisture away from your body.
 Loosen or remove layers if you begin to sweat.
 Moisture will cause heat to radiate away from the body, eventually making you colder.

-Take Care of Your Feet – There is nothing more miserable than cold wet feet.
+Take Care of Your Feet – There is nothing more miserable than cold, wet feet.
 Select cold weather boots that are comfortable and allow at least two layers of socks.
 Wair an inner liner sock that will wick moisture away.
 Wear thick wool or Smartwool sock for warmth.
 If your feet get wet because of sweat, loosen your boots and change your socks.
+Hunters have numerous ideas and hints for keeping your feet warm and dry in the winter.
+Check out How To Keep Feet Warm While Hunting (13+ Tips and Tricks) for some great ideas.

 Bring a Supply of Pocket Warmers – Pocket warmers are excellent to have with you when sleeping in the snow.
 Toss one of two at the bottom of your sleeping back to keep your feet warm and toasty all through the night.
 I swear by them.